mehdiomid/Cleaning_data/Codebook.md

+## Codebook
-#This is the codebook to descibe the "tidy_data.txt".
+##This is the codebook to descibe the variablesin the dataset.

 ##Identifiers

-* The subject number is the ID of the subjects who performed the activity for each window sample.
+* The subject number is the ID of the subjects who performed the activity.
 Its range is from 1 to 30.
-* The data could be for a test or train experiments that were identified by either "test" or "train".
+* Each observation could be obtained form either a test or train experiment.
+Here it isidentified by either "test" or "train".

-The experiments were carried out for six activities as below
+* The experiments were carried out for six activities as below
 1. WALKING
 2. WALKING UPSTAIRS
 3. WALKING DOWNSTAIRS